PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 These attributes include defining the streams to use as inputs, setting input buffer duration, controlling run frequency, creating outputs to visualize pipeline results or communicate with other programs, and utilizing exposed parameters that allow variable adjustments during runtime.
-A script in *PhysioLabXR* consists of three abstract methods—$init$, $loop$, and
+A script in *PhysioLabXR* consists of three abstract methods—`init`, `loop`, and
-$cleanup$—which users can override to specify behavior.
+`cleanup`—which users can override to specify behavior.
 Built-in scripts support commonly used algorithms such as fixation detection and band-power computation and connection to popular devices such as Tobii eye trackers [@tobii] and
 OpenBCI EEG caps [@OpenBCI].